ucb-bar/RoSE/about.md

      * Set `firesim_freq` to 200_000, setting the SoC's clock frequency to 200KHz
      * Save the file
      * Run `rose run` to start a new simulation
-         * Note: Does the simualation run for the full duration?
+         * Note: Does the simulation run for the full duration?
      * (Optional) Set the SoC's clock frequency to 400MHz and start a new simulation.
-What behavior do you observe for the robot?
+What behavior do you observe in the robot?
  * (Optional) Modify the SoC architecture
      * Currently the system uses an in-order Rocket Core.
 Suppose you want to improve the performance of the system by switching to a more powerful CPU.
      * Run `rose edit firesim_conf` and navigate to `target_config.default_hw_config` (Line 49).
-Currently this points to a Rocket configuration; to switch to a superscalar BOOM core, comment this line and uncomment the line containing BOOM below.
+Currently, this points to a Rocket configuration; to switch to a superscalar BOOM core, comment on this line and uncomment the line containing BOOM below.
      * To use this configuration in your RoSE simulation, save the file and run `rose build`
-     * Note: This workload is heavilly bottlenecked by IO.
+     * Note: This workload is heavily bottlenecked by IO.
 Is switching to a more powerful core expected to improve performance?
 Do simulation results match your expectations?
      * Note: (FireSim users) To view or add new HW configs, edit `./soc/sim/config/config_hwdb_local.yaml`.
      * Note: (FireSim users) Scala files for RoSE-enabled configurations are located in `./soc/src/main/scala/RoSEConfigs.scala` for configs that include the RoSE TileLink interface, and `./soc/src/main/scala/RoSEFireSimConfigs.scala` for configs that enable the RoSE bridges.